Nathan Feuerstein, or NF, is a 28-year-old rapper who just released his fourth studio album, 'The Search.'

 And the biggest difference between NF and Eminem is at once the least obvious and most surprising: NF is a Christian who was originally signed to a Christian music label.
 But as he explains in one interview, echoing Flannery O’Connor: “I’m a Christian, but I’m just an artist … I just make music.
 I talk about my life, I talk about my faith.
 I talk about positive things that I’ve dealt with that have taught me things and I talk about negative things that I’m dealing with … I don’t make music for Christians.
 I make music for everyone.”

-The video for the opening track introduces the existential imagery running through this unique album.
+introduces the existential imagery running through this unique album.
 Donning dark clothes and a trademark hat with the word “REAL,” the rapper pushes an empty shopping cart with a bunch of black balloons (which, at one point, he gestures to when referring to his “burdens”) through a desolate landscape peppered with figures in white jumpsuits.
 NF begins with a little pep talk with himself: “Hey Nate.
 How’s life?
 I don’t know.
 It’s alright.
 I’ve been dealing with some things like every human being and really didn’t sleep much last night.”
-As the song progresses, we journey deeper into NF’s struggles with mental health, which apparently reached a low point during his own recent rise to success:
+As the song progresses, we journey deeper into NF’s struggles with mental health, during his own recent rise to success:

 The sales can rise